 by Alison Perry

-A cold, clear winter day might make your teeth chatter, but it can also make for great landscape photography including scenes like this, which I don’t come across everyday.
-On a visit to New Paltz, NY, earlier this month in search of an open vista with mountains as back drop, I found the right scene but it was on private land.
-It had a definite western feel with a flat top distant ridge supplied by the Shawangunk Mountains, a low lying stream winding through the foreground and a giant of an old decaying tree to help break up the horizontal space.
-One of its large branches had broken off and fallen to the ground beside it.
-(Possibly a Sugar Maple or other type of oak, it would be nice to know more about indigenous trees in my home state of New York.)
+A cold, clear winter day might make your teeth chatter, but it can also make for good landscape photography if your willing to brave the elements.
+On an impromptu visit to New Paltz, NY, earlier this month, I searched for an open vista with mountains as back drop and found the right scene, but it was on private land.
+It had a definite western feel, with a distant flat top ridge and well known point of land in the Shawangunk Mountains.
+There was also a clear blue stream winding through the low lying pasture land and a giant old decaying Sycamore Tree to help break up the horizontal format.
+One of its large arching branches had broken off and fallen to the ground beside the stream and was laden with snow.

 Shot at: 1/125 @ F11 hand held Canon 28mm-135 zoom lens F3.5-5.6.